Kate Richards O' Hare

 The early 1910s and ‘20s were a troubled time within America.
 Faced with threats from abroad, and having just finished a war, many Americans were fearful of the socialist movements that were sweeping the nation.
 Into this time of chaos stepped Kate Richards O’ Hare, a socialist speaker not afraid to express her opinions on the state of the nation.
 O’Hare was imprisoned for her efforts, starting her on a new path that would bring about great reforms to the American penal system.

 Carrie Katherine Richards was born in 1876 in Ada, Ottawa County.
 Born into a devout family she joined many organizations such as the Christian Endeavor Society, the Woman's Christian Temperance Union, and the Florence Crittenton Missionary Society, which focused on helping others.
-She had wished to be a missionary, but as females were not allowed into the clergy at that time, perused teaching instead.
+She had wished to be a missionary, but as females were not allowed into the clergy at that time, pursued teaching instead.
 This career lasted only a few years when in 1895 Richards joined her father at Peerless Machine Works.
 There she began to learn about industrial unions and heard a speech given by "Mother" Jones, a prominent female socialist of the time.
 Jones inspired Richards to take up with the socialist party.

 In 1901 Richards joined the Socialist Party of America.
 She also joined the International School of Social Economy to become a better orator and organizer for the union.
 During this time she met Frank P. O'Hare, and they were soon married.